bradwilder/style-guide/README.md

 # Style Guide

-Style Guide is a web application that helps you build a style guide and a mood board.
+Style Guide is a web application that lets you easily construct a style guide and a mood board.
 It is intended to be used by designers and developers during the course of designing and then developing an application.
 The goal was to give a simpler solution to creating and maintaining a style guide, which is often done in Photoshop and which can be quite cumbersome.

 ## Features

 * User authentication
 * Mood board for collecting design inspiration, with ability to add comments
-* Style guide for documenting color schemes, fonts, icons, and other design elements
+* Style guide for documenting color schemes, typography, icons, and other design elements

 ## Getting Started